Thiago099/graph-coloring-animator/README.md

 https://github.com/Thiago099/graph-coloring/blob/master/README.md

-this file you can use it here to generate your animation:
+This file you can use it here to generate your animation:

 https://thiago099.github.io/graph-coloring-animator/